-We strongly encourage all employees to save for retirement.
-To provide employees with the opportunity to save for retirement on a tax-deferred basis, we sponsor a 401(k) plan pursuant to which we match employee contributions at 100% up to \$5,000 for 2022.
+We encourage all employees to save for retirement.
+To provide employees with the opportunity to save for retirement on a tax-deferred basis, we sponsor a 401(k) profit-sharing plan pursuant to which we match employee contributions at 100% up to \$5,000 for 2023.
 The Compensation Committee has the right to approve additional contributions in its discretion, as it deems appropriate.

-For 2022, because of the Company's strong financial performance, the Compensation Committee approved an incremental discretionary profit-sharing award totaling \$2.4 million, and the pool of funds is distributed pro-rata to all eligible employees based upon a salary cap of \$70,000.
+For 2023, because of the Company's strong financial performance, the Compensation Committee approved an incremental discretionary profit-sharing award totaling \$3.2 million, and the pool of funds is distributed pro-rata to all eligible employees subject to the application of a presumed salary cap of \$72,000.
 We review our Company match, employee participation levels and communication programs throughout the year to ensure that this benefit remains competitive with comparable companies as well as national benchmarks.